Dr Martin Hurst

 MASTS Early Career Researcher Exchange (PI): £5660 Coupling exploratory modelling of cosmogenic radionuclide production and sea-cliff erosion

 Natural Environment Research Council Highlight Topic: £560k (WP component).
 BLUE-Coast - Physical and biological dynamic coastal processes and their role in coastal recovery.
 Co-I on work package with the British Geological Survey.

 Natural Environment Research Council Innovation Project: £128k.
 Software for quantifying shallow landslide hazards to transportation infrastructure under changing climate and forest management.
 Co-I with University of Edinburgh.

-Daniel Peifer Bezerra, PhD Candidate (commenced 2014), University of Glasgow: Lanscape evolution of the interior of continents in intraplate settings.
+Daniel Peifer Bezerra, PhD Candidate (passed 2018), University of Glasgow: Lanscape evolution of the interior of continents in intraplate settings.